Kenosha County Board vote fails to overturn county executive's veto of solar energy resolution

 “And then, it gets vetoed.
 An advisory resolution gets vetoed by the executive,” he said.
 “That’s appalling.
 Appalling.”

-Gentz then criticized Kerkman for not know how to “pick your battles.”
+Gentz then criticized Kerkman for not knowing how to “pick your battles.”

 “Because this battle is a ridiculous one to pick and I’m offended as a County Board supervisor, not only to have to have this discussion, but that this veto was put forward,” he said.